-There are three ordinary Board meetings per year, with the provision for additional special meetings, should the need arise.
-The Chair, Vice Chair, the Almshouse Trustee, and the Finance Trustee are elected annually by the Trustees.
+There are three ordinary Board meetings per year, with provision for additional special meetings, should the need arise.
+The Chair, Vice Chair, the Almshouse Trustee and the Treasurer are elected annually by the Trustees.

 The Board has established two Sub-committees, both responsible to the Board, which meet between Board Meetings and prepare recommendations to the Board.
 They are:

-- The Resources Sub-committee, which is currently chaired by Steven Morris
+- The Resources Sub-committee, which is normally chaired by the Treasurer

-- The Almshouse Sub-committee, which is chaired by Sue Simms
+- The Almshouse Sub-committee, which is normally chaired by the Almshouse Trustee

 Both Sub-Committees have agreed terms of reference.